As we mention in our beginner’s guide, it’s always a good idea to evaluate your points and miles goals for travel and credit card spending.

 As I mentioned in my article about my (almost) free honeymoon, I’m getting married this summer which has been a damper on the amount of vacation time available to me and my fiance.
 While we are going on a short honeymoon, the rest of our trips will most likely be more spur of the moment weekend trips.

 We eventually want to take advantage of the ANA Around the World Ticket.
-I plan on writing about this in more detail soon, but it’s going to require the two of us to have around 250,000 Membership Rewards.
+It’s going to require the two of us to have around 250,000 Membership Rewards.
 The best way to get ANA miles is by transferring from American Express, so our main goal this upcoming year is going to be maximizing our spend on American Express cards.

 My spending strategy in 2019 is to really increase my American Express Membership Rewards balance, but not completely selling out.
 When it makes sense, I’ll still want to earn Chase Ultimate Rewards.
 Ultimate Rewards are my favorite point currency, but with a specific redemption in mind, I can go away from it.